basp/basp.github.io/_posts/2015-01-16-life-and-complexity.md

 > Entropy is an extensive property.
 It has the _dimension of energy divided by temperature_, which has a [bla about units and convertions].

-This basically says (to me at least but feel free to flame/correct me if I'm wrong) that entropy increases if you increase energy relative to the temperature (if temperature stays equals, if you increase energy you gain entropy).
+This basically says (to me at least but feel free to flame/correct me if I'm wrong) that entropy increases if you increase energy relative to the temperature within the context of some observed _system_ (if temperature stays equals, if you increase energy you gain entropy).

+#### System?
+Well from a layman's perspective (I know nothing about this except from reading hopefully truth worthy sources) it seems that we cannot consider entropy without some context of a system of some sorts.
+There has to be context, one cannot just say "we have 10% of entropy Captain" without having established some kind of context of reference.

 #### Flying With Entropy
 It's easy to make entropy.
 There is a whole lot of ways but one of the most fundamental ways has to be one of the oldest: creating a fire.